 Snorkelling and diving

 The best place to do snorkelling is Mnemba Atoll.
-Unless the sea is calm, the rest of the places on the island you will likely not see much.
-The beach boys will tell you different but do not listen to them – I saw lots of unhappy people returning from bad snorkelling trips (including ourselves on one occasion).
-I joined up with some other tourists and haggled a half day tour to Mneba (including transport, fruit, water and gear) for $18 each, leaving from the East side of Zanzibar.
+Unless the sea is calm, the rest of the places on the island will likely not see much.
+The beach boys will tell you differently, but do not listen to them – I saw many unhappy people returning from bad snorkelling trips (including ourselves on one occasion).
+I joined up with some other tourists and haggled a half-day tour to Mnemba (including transport, fruit, water and gear) for $18 each, leaving from the East side of Zanzibar.

-I’ve been to Tanzania many times and – just like a lot of places in Africa – it doesn’t always go smoothly.
+I’ve been to Tanzania many times, and – just like a lot of places in Africa – it doesn’t always go smoothly.
 The airline lost my bag on one visit.
-On another, there were massive delays and I missed my connection flight.
-Then the airline lost my bag again.
+On another, there were massive delays, and I missed my connecting flight.
+Then, the airline lost my bag again.
 And I accidentally dropped my camera in the sea.

 Get your trip insured.
 The day you book your flights!